qoutland/IoT_Client_Server/readme.md

 ### Usage

 ```
-show: Shows all devices registered to the server
+show: Shows all clients registered to the server
-query: Send a query to a specified device for data
+query: Query a client for data
 quit: Terminate the program
 ```